ervwalter/swade-dice/README.md

 - **Raises**: Success levels calculated in 4-point increments above target number
 - **Trait vs Damage**: Separate roll modes with different modifier handling

-Roll results are shared between players in the session via Owlbear Rodeo's player metadata system.
+Roll results are shared between players in real-time via Owlbear Rodeo's broadcast API, with history displayed in an embedded tray at the bottom of the main application.

 ## Attributions